tracker1/node-ms-sqlcmd/README.md

   "DatabaseName": "foo"
 };

+// Optional, additional options, defaults below const options = {
+  echo: true, // echo sqlcmd output to stdout/stderr while running };

 // call sqlcmd with the parameters, if you want to pass options, without scriptVars, use null for scriptVars.
 // returns a promise, you can await on it directly, or listen for specific events. try {
-  // if sqlcmd returns with a non-zero exit code, an error will be thrown const output = await sqlcmd(connectionString, scripts, scriptVars);
+  // if sqlcmd returns with a non-zero exit code, an error will be thrown const output = await sqlcmd(connectionString, scripts, scriptVars, options);
 } catch(error) {
   // standard properties set on error object other error properties may also be set
   //   if a code of "INVALID_CONNECTION_STRING" is used, there will be an innerError property